Be a part of the search for answers by submitting unsolved cases in Canada

 Barbara Jean Maclean

-Calgary, Alberta — Jean MacLean was described as a socially outgoing free-spirit who liked to hang out late at the local bars.
+Calgary, Alberta — Barbara MacLean was described as a socially outgoing free-spirit who liked to hang out late at the local bars.
 By November, 1976 she had found a stable, well-paying job at the Palliser Square Branch of the Royal Bank and shared an apartment with her boyfriend.

 February 25, 1977 was the last time Barbara Jean Maclean was seen after getting into an argument with her boyfriend at the Highlander bar after a night out.
 Witnesses say the two exchanged heated words and after some time Barbara returned to the bar and continued drinking until closing time.
 Meanwhile, her boyfriend waited for her in his dark green 1970, Volvo parked just outside.